Khaled-mo9/ABAP-Database-Tables/README.md

 - **Data Integrity**: DDIC helps maintain data integrity and consistency by defining relationships and constraints.
 - **Performance Optimization**: Properly defined data structures can improve system performance and retrieval efficiency.

+### Naming Conventions

+- Every object, including tables and other data structures, should start with `Z` or `X` to indicate custom development.

+### Relevant SAP Transaction Codes

+- **SE11**: Data Dictionary - Use to create and manage data dictionary objects.
+- **SE12**: Data Dictionary Display - Use to view table definitions.
+- **SE16N**: General Table Display - Use to view and analyze table data.
+- **SM30**: Table View Maintenance - Use to maintain table entries.

 ### Project Overview

 #### `ZEMPLOYEE_T` Table